 Christmas in Atlanta is our family’s favorite time of year.
-We love the lights, the chilly temps in front of a fire with the Christmas tree glowing, photos with Santa and working a few dozen holiday shows into our schedule.
+We love every light show, the chilly temps in front of a fire with the Christmas tree glowing, photos with Santa, and working a holiday show (or three) into our schedule.

 More Christmas Information:

 Discount Tickets: Save up to 42% off single day tickets to Stone Mountain Christmas.

 Stone Mountain Christmas.
 Millions of lights, Christmas shows, and Rudolph create a night to remember at Stone Mountain Christmas.
 Don’t miss a five-mile excursion on the Singalong Christmas Train, featuring a track-side show about the first Christmas.
 Watch the nightly Christmas Parade featuring Santa and Mrs. Claus, and end your night with the magic of the Snow Angel flying high to create snow and fireworks.